hisptz/lodiis-ovc-serv-widget/README.md

 ### Proxy configuration

-In order to start the development server for the KB OVC SERVE widget, there has to be a set proxy to the server hosting the DHIS2 instance.
+In order to start the development server for the LODIIS OVC SERVE widget, there has to be a set proxy to the server hosting the DHIS2 instance.

 The proxy can be configured by adding the `.env` file at the root directory with content as on the`.env.example` or as shown below